Pubs with gorgeous gardens in Wilts

 The White Horse Inn, Compton Bassett

 Set deep in the beautiful Wiltshire countryside, this gorgeous freehouse has not only 4 AA stars but also 2 rosettes, is perfect for visiting Bath, Chippenham and Marlborough, and is a great base for walkers looking to explore the spectacular views of the surrounding countryside.
-For now, the garden is open for BBQ and drinks Friday – Sunday.

 The George Inn, Longbridge Deverill